- File photo | Credit Inc.Opens in new window

 The above characteristics of Bureaucracy brings to the fore the following advantages of Bureaucracy:

-Above all the greatest advantage of bureaucracy is that with the help of this system huge industrial empires can be built up and run efficiently.
+- Possibility of large scale industry —Above all the greatest advantage of bureaucracy, is that with the help of this system, huge industrial empires can be established and run efficiently.

 Disadvantages of Bureaucracy